icecube/reco_processing/README.md

 - v0: First 100 files of 22635 and 22634 based on filtering v0, which still had a lot of orphaned q frames.
 - v1: Based on filtering v1.0, removed orphaned frames.
 Getting more statistics to check performance, and start playing with the BDT
 - v2: Make a copy of the rec script, keep it here.
 Include proper HESE filtering with HESE_CausalQTot > 6000.
 Also add the HESE Millipede energyfit in the script.
+Also include some variable calculations.